durnberger/durnberger.github.io/_posts/2022-06-10-push-to-git.md

 ```

 ### Commit
-To commit changes, run the command
+To commit the changes, run the command

 ```
 git commit -a